Episode II: Part IV - The Case of the Menacing Notes

 “Oh, and here’s one for you, you bastard,” Delia shouted, dropping the first aid supplies and kneeing her assailant squarely in the jaw.
 His head slumped forward again, his chin resting on his chest.

 “What’s with ‘Sleeping Beauty?’”
-Blanchard asked, exchanging glances with the suspect and Matt, the unconscious suspect motionless as she walked through the front door, two uniformed officers accompanying her.
+Blanchard asked, exchanging glances with Matt and Delia, the unconscious suspect motionless as she walked through the front door, two uniformed officers accompanying her.
 “And what happened to your hand?”

 “That answers my second question,” motioning for her two officers to take a position on either side of the culprit.
 “Help this guttersnipe off the floor and sit him in that chair,” she ordered, pointing at the chair.
 “Do you have any smelling salts in that first aid kit?”